 A new puppy can be an exciting but stressful experience for a resident canine, and the rest of the household.
-If you decide to introduce a new puppy to your home it is better to be prepared, and to know what you are taking on and what to expect.
+If you decide to introduce a new puppy to your home it is better to be prepared and to know what you are taking on and what to expect.

-A multi-dog household is a different concept to just having one dog in your home, and does need a lot more management.
+A multi-dog household is a different concept to just having one dog in your home and does need a lot more management.
 The most important factor is to keep the peace and do the best to keep your resident canine companion happy as well as the new puppy.

 It is really important to be patient when introducing a new dog to other pets to prevent problems.
 Taking it slow is crucial, and be prepared to spend a lot of time supervising interactions to avoid any conflicts which may arise.

 Do not expect your resident friend to be happy to share their home with new addition.
 Most dogs are territorial and the puppy will more than likely be seen as a trespasser.
 Dogs have different personalities, and some may experience the puppy as competition.
 It is best to be prepared for minor, or major, episodes of jealousy and some squabbles.
-The dynamics in the household will change very quickly once the new puppy arrives.
+The dynamics of the household will change very quickly once the new puppy arrives.

 I recently adopted a new canine friend from a local animal shelter.
-Her name is now Sadie and she is a six month old German Shepherd cross.
+Her name is now Sadie and she is a six-month-old German Shepherd cross.
 She was abandoned at the center together with her five brothers and sisters.
 Sadie's name at the shelter was Sheba but we have so many dogs called Sheba in our little town so I decided to change her name to Sadie.

 She seems to be happy with her new name, and with the help of treats she has managed to learn her new name in record time.
 So far my other dog Gonzo seems to be happy to share his home with her but I did do a lot of preparation before letting her in on his "patch".

 There are some basic principles to follow when introducing a new puppy to a resident dog.
-If you have decided to take on the responsibility of a new puppy you should first of all consider adopting, or buying, a puppy of the opposite sex.
+If you have decided to take on the responsibility of a new puppy you should, first of all, consider adopting, or buying, a puppy of the opposite sex.

-Best rule of thumb is to take on a female dog if you already have a male dog and vice versa.
+The best rule of thumb is to take on a female dog if you already have a male dog and vice versa.
 Male and female dogs are much less likely to cause fights than dogs of the same gender.
 Dogs that have been spayed or neutered are also less likely to cause problems.
 I decided to adopt a female dog as my little Yorkshire Terrier is a boy.